Content table

 Increased tiredness or fatigue | Once metabolized, the hormone progesterone turns into a neurosteroid called allopregnanolone.
 Allopregnanolone has been proven to have a sedative effect.
 Hence why you may feel extra fatigued or drowsy when progesterone increases. |

-Bloating and/or constipation | Increased progesterone can lead to a slow-down in your GI tract.
+Bloating and/or constipation | Increased progesterone can lead to a slowdown in your GI tract.
 When food moves more slowly through your intestines, it can make you feel gassy and constipated.
-Progesterone is also linked to water retention, a culprit for bloating. |
+Progesterone is also linked to water retention, a common cause of bloating. |

 Cramps and/or abdominal discomfort | All that constipation and bloating can cause you to feel general abdominal discomfort.
 To top it off, in the late luteal phase, your body produces an increased amount of prostaglandins.
 This hormone-like substance can lead to increased uterine contractions which is why you may experience mild or painful cramps. |